-The National Association for the Self-Employed (NASE) respectfully submits this official statement for the record on today's hearing, "Small Business Tax Reform: Growth Through Simplicity."
 The NASE represents the 22 million self-employed and micro-business owners (10 employees or fewer), providing educational resources for those looking to start and grow their businesses.
 Founded in 1981, the association has been the sole voice advocating for America's small businesses in all areas of public policy, especially in the area of the tax inequities faced by the self-employed, for the past 30 years.

-For background purposes, we would like to put into context the role of the self-employed in the small-business community.
-At present, there are roughly 27 million small businesses nationwide, ranging from 1 to 499 employees and of those, 22 million are identified as self-employed, accounting for more than 78 percent of the entire small-business community, generating roughly \$950 million dollars annually in sales (2010 Non-Employer Statistics, U.S. Census Bureau).
-The majority of the self-employed, roughly 56 percent, have their business organized as a sole-proprietorship, and thus any significant tax reform in the corporate area will have little if any impact on the self-employed.
+At present, there are roughly 27 million small businesses nationwide, ranging from 1 to 499 employees and of those, 22 million are identified as self-employed, accounting for more than 79 percent of the entire small-business community, generating roughly \$950 million dollars annually in sales (2010 Non-Employer Statistics, U.S. Census Bureau).
+The majority of our members, roughly 56 percent, have their business organized as a sole-proprietorship, and thus any significant tax reform in the corporate area will have little if any impact on the self-employed.